sematic-ai/sematic/docs/sematic-vs.md

 In this section we try to discuss Sematic's differentiators in the most candid and transparent way possible.

-Sematic is a brand-new product (founded May 2022 👶), and is therefore obviously not as mature, reliable, or stable as some of these long-established products.

-But bear with us, we'll catch up fast!

 {% endhint %}